 The QDC performed a leak detection program in 2013 which identified a relatively small number of leaks that were subsequently repaired.
-Unaccounted water and leakage is relatively low in the QDC water system, meeting the state's 10% goal for leakage.
-Since 2007, the QDC has purchased leak detection equipment and performs leak detection survey as required.
+Unaccounted water and leakage for the last 5 years has been below 8% in the QDC water system, meeting the state's 10% goal for leakage.
+Since 2007, the QDC has purchased leak detection equipment and completes a leak detection survey every 3 years.
 The QDC also has continued their Preventative Maintenance (PM) Plan which is in place to ensure that system operations are maintained and that potential infrastructure deficiencies are reduced to the degree possible.